 Shrewd attention to detail

 Julian Thomson reveals to Autocar.co.uk that the new XJ will embody the serenity, beauty and calm with no “intimidating technology.”
 He says the the doors and windows have been designed precisely to control the way light enters the car that leaves the cabin serene.
-Unless we see the car, we wouldn’t know what Thomson is talking about.
+Now unless we see the car, we wouldn’t know what Thomson is talking about.
 The 2021 Jaguar XJ’s design principle is straight from the words of Jaguar’s founder Sir William Lyons who said owners should feel better stepping out after a journey in a Jaguar than when they entered it.

 At least 500 km of travel range from the BMW-JLR powertrain